INFLUENCER MARKETING

 1. Find the influencer(s).
 Your first key step is finding and selecting an influencer(s) you want to work with (we discuss the specifics of finding one in a moment).
 As your first-choice influencer may not be open to new sponsorships currently, it's better to pick 5 to 10 to choose from.
 If you don't know where to start, try using the inBeat social media database where you can explore a spam-checked database of influencers using metrics and keywords (e.g. location, follower count, engagement, is verified, topics) to find the profiles you need.

 2. Reach out via email.
 When it comes to how to contact an influencer, they'll typically have either their professional email or a management company with an outreach email address.
 This is generally the best way to get in touch with influencers, as their direct message (DMs) inboxes can get overloaded with DMs from fans.
+If their email isn’t readily available, you can also find their email from LinkedIn by checking their LinkedIn profiles, which often include professional contact information.

 3. Negotiate a contract.
 The final step is to negotiate an influencer contract.
 This contract should always include the following: